 Yes!
 You can cook this recipe in the air fryer.
 It’s a great way to use less oil and still get a slightly crispy exterior.
 I also think air frying these buns is much easier than deep frying.

-Homemade Honey Buns (Vegan)
+Glazed Homemade Honey Buns

 Ingredients